MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-processing.md

 ### Prerequisites

 Before you start, a wave template must be available for the type of wave you want to create (shipping, production, or kanban).
-The wave template establishes may settings for how the wave will be generated and processed, including which steps must be done manually and which are done automatically.
+The wave template establishes many settings for how the wave will be generated and processed, including which steps must be done manually and which are done automatically.
 For more information, see [Wave templates](wave-templates.md).

-### Step 1: Create a wave
+### Create a wave

 #### Automatically create waves based on warehouse and order type

-To create waves automatically, set up a [Wave templates](wave-templates.md) that apply for each relevant order type and warehouse and make sure each has its **Automate wave creation** option set to *Yes*.
+To create waves automatically, set up [Wave templates](wave-templates.md) that apply for each relevant order type and warehouse.
+Make sure each template has the **Automate wave creation** option set to *Yes*.

 #### Manually create waves

 To manually create a wave, follow these steps:

 1. Make sure that the relevant [Wave templates](wave-templates.md) aren't set to automatically create a wave for the warehouse and order types where you want to do so manually.
-1. Depending on the type of wave to create, do one of the following:
+1. Depending on the type of wave you want to create, do one of the following:

     - Go to **Warehouse management** \> **Common** \> **Waves** \> **Shipment waves** \> **All waves**.
 On the Action Pane, select **Wave**.
     - Go to **Warehouse management** \> **Common** \> **Waves** \> **Production waves** \> **All production waves**.
 On the Action Pane, select **Production wave**.